Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an Amazon EC2 instance.
 Attach the encrypted and suspicious EBS volume.
 Copy data from the suspicious volume to an unencrypted volume.
 Snapshot the unencrypted volume.
 - [ ] Copy the EBS snapshot to the new decrypted snapshot.
 - [ ] Restore a volume from the suspicious EBS snapshot.
 Create an unencrypted EBS volume of the same size.
-- [ ] Share the target EBS snapshot with the forensics account.
+- [x] Share the target EBS snapshot with the forensics account.

+### A company is testing an application that runs on an Amazon EC2 Linux instance.
+A single 500 GB Amazon Elastic Block Store (Amazon EBS) General Purpose SSO (gp2) volume is attached to the EC2 instance.
+The company will deploy the application on multiple EC2 instances in an Auto Scaling group.
+All instances require access to the data that is stored in the EBS volume.
+The company needs a highly available and resilient solution that does not introduce significant changes to the application's code.
+Which solution will meet these requirements?

+- [ ] Provision an EC2 instance that uses NFS server software.
+Attach a single 500 GB gp2 EBS volume to the instance.
+- [ ] Provision an Amazon FSx for Windows File Server file system.
+Configure the file system as an SMB file store within a single Availability Zone.
+- [ ] Provision an EC2 instance with two 250 GB Provisioned IOPS SSD EBS volumes.
+- [x] Provision an Amazon Elastic File System (Amazon EFS) file system.
+Configure the file system to use General Purpose performance mode.

 ### A Security Engineer has launched multiple Amazon EC2 instances from a private AMI using an AWS CloudFormation template.
 The Engineer notices instances terminating right after they are launched.
 What could be causing these terminations?

-- [ ] The IAM user launching those instances is missing ec2:Runinstances permission.
+- [ ] The IAM user launching those instances is missing `ec2:Runinstances` permission.
-- [ ] The AMI used as encrypted and the IAM does not have the required AWS KMS permissions.
+- [x] The AMI used as encrypted and the IAM does not have the required AWS KMS permissions.
-- [x] The instance profile used with the EC2 instances in unable to query instance metadata.
+- [ ] The instance profile used with the EC2 instances in unable to query instance metadata.
 - [ ] AWS currently does not have sufficient capacity in the Region.

 ### A Security Engineer has discovered that, although encryption was enabled on the Amazon S3 bucket example bucket, anyone who has access to the bucket has the ability to retrieve the files.
 The Engineer wants to limit access to each IAM user can access an assigned folder only.
 What should the Security Engineer do to achieve this?

 - [ ] Use envelope encryption with the AWS-managed CMK aws/s3.
-- [x] Create a customer-managed CMK with a key policy granting `kms:Decrypt` based on the `'${aws:username}'` variable.
+- [ ] Create a customer-managed CMK with a key policy granting `kms:Decrypt` based on the `'${aws:username}'` variable.
 - [ ] Create a customer-managed CMK for each user.
 Add each user as a key user in their corresponding key policy.
-- [ ] Change the applicable IAM policy to grant S3 access to `'Resource': 'arn:aws:s3:::examplebucket/${aws:username}/*'`.
+- [x] Change the applicable IAM policy to grant S3 access to `'Resource': 'arn:aws:s3:::examplebucket/${aws:username}/*'`.

 ### Users report intermittent availability of a web application hosted on AWS.
 Monitoring systems report an excess of abnormal network traffic followed by high CPU utilization on the application web tier.
 Which of the following techniques will improve the availability of the application?
 (Select TWO)